 When configuring a sample sequence, multiple uses of the same input pin within the same sequence is allowed.
 In the ADCSSCTLn register, the IEn bits can be set for any combination of samples, allowing interrupts to be generated after every sample in the sequence if necessary.
 Also, the END bit can be set at any point within a sample sequence.
-For example, if Sequencer 0 is used, the END a.
-The TTL designation indicates the pin has TTL-compatible voltage levels.

-bit can be set in the nibble associated with the fifth sample, allowing Sequencer 0 to complete execution of the sample sequence after the fifth sample.
+For example, if Sequencer 0 is used, the END bit can be set in the nibble associated with the fifth sample, allowing Sequencer 0 to complete execution of the sample sequence after the fifth sample.